chihlinwei/ArgentinaSSP126/tutorials/tute1.md

 Chih-Lin Wei
 2024-07-25

+# Sealfoor climate change dataset

-This data package comprises ensemble model averages of CMIP6 historical and ssp126 climate change projections for the seafloor within Argentina’s Exclusive Economic Zone (EEZ).
+This data package comprises ensemble model averages of CMIP6 historical and future climate change projections for the seafloor within Argentina’s Exclusive Economic Zone (EEZ).
 Yearly means were calculated from five climate models: GFDL-ESM4, IPSL-CM6A-LR, MPI-ESM1-2-LR, CNRM-ESM2-1, and NorESM2-MM, as part of the Coupled Models Intercomparison Project Phase 6 (CMIP6).
-The ensemble averages were computed for three time periods: 1950 to 2000 (historical), 2041 to 2060 (ssp126), and 2081 to 2100 (ssp126).
+The ensemble averages were computed for three time periods: 1950 to 2000, 2041 to 2060, and 2081 to 2100.
 The export flux of particulate organic carbon (POC) at the seafloor was derived from export production at 100 meters depth (epc100) using the Martin curve (Martin et al., 1987).
 The equation for the export POC flux is given by:$Flux = epc100*(depth/export\:depth)^{-0.858}$.

 The depth information is based on the